 Decision quality.
-We first determined the proportion of trials in which each participant selected the option with better EV.
-This is not to say that the option with higher EV would always be perceived as the best option, but it allows us to compare choices along an established benchmark by which to determine decision quality (e.g., Pachur et al., 2017).
+As a proxy of decision quality, we first determined the proportion of trials in which each participant selected the option with better EV.
 To determine whether time pressure affected the probability of picking the option with the better EV, we ran a mixed-effects logistic regression predicting whether a person chose the option with the more favorable EV on a given trial, with time pressure, affect, and their interaction as fixed effects.
 Random effects included random intercepts for participants and choice problems.
-Additionally, we included a binary fixed effects covariate indicating whether the option with higher EV was also the more risky option, as indexed by whether the option had the higher coefficient of variation (CV) (more details under risk attitude).
+Additionally, because EV maximization and risk attitude can be empirically confounded, we included a binary fixed effects covariate indicating whether the option with higher EV was also the more risky option, as indexed by whether the option had the higher coefficient of variation (CV) (more details under risk attitude).
 Note that the differences in EV and CV across choice problems were only weakly correlated across the stimulus set (r = 0.09).

 Risk attitude.
-We analyzed the risk attitude of participants’ choices across the affect-rich and affect-poor conditions.
+We analyzed the risk attitude implied by participants’ choices in the affect-rich and affect-poor conditions.
 To this end, we calculated the CV for each lottery and determined whether participants picked the more risky option (i.e., the option with the higher coefficient of variation; Pachur et al., 2017; Weber et al., 2004).
 To test whether the probability of choosing the more risky option differed between affect and time pressure conditions, we used mixed-effects logistic regression.
-The dependent variable was binary indicating whether a person picked the more risky option on a given trial or not.
+The dependent variable was binary, indicating whether a person picked the more risky option on a given trial or not.
 We included affect, time pressure, and their interaction as fixed effects.
-Furthermore, we included a fixed-effect covariate—specifically, a variable indicating whether the more risky option was also the one with the better EV.
-As random effects we included random intercepts for participants and choice problems.
+Furthermore, to control for potential confounds between risk attitude and EV maximization, we included as a fixed-effect covariate a variable indicating whether the more risky option was also the one with the better EV.
+As random effects, we included random intercepts for participants and choice problems.

 Strategy classification.
 Following Pachur and Galesic (2013), we used a maximum likelihood approach for strategy classification.
 We modeled participants’ choices using two strategies: the compensatory expected value (EV) strategy and the non-compensatory affect heuristic (Finucane et al., 2000).
 The choices for each affect and time pressure condition were modeled separately.
 We then classified participants as following the EV strategy, the affect heuristic, or other strategy/guessing (cf. Pachur & Galesic, 2013).
 To do so, we calculated the goodness-of-fit index G2 for each participant i and strategy k across N choice problems: